SGU-infocom-official/sgu-bootstrap-treeview/README.md

 Swaps the node icon with the checkbox, used in conjunction with showCheckbox.

 #### checkedIcon
 String, class names(s).
-Default: "glyphicon glyphicon-check" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)
+Default: "fa fa-check-square-o" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the icon to be as a checked checkbox, used in conjunction with showCheckbox.

 #### collapseIcon
 String, class name(s).
-Default: "glyphicon glyphicon-minus" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)
+Default: "fa fa-minus" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

 Sets the icon to be used on a collapsible tree node.